 Tips Policy Statement: Adults With Prader-Willi Syndrome and Decisions Regarding Least Restrictive Environment and the Right To Eat: This has been formulated by the Prader-Willi Syndrome Association of USA.

-Medical Information for PWS: A list every parent, and their doctor, should have.
+Medical Alerts for PWS: A list every parent, and their doctor, should have.

 Behaviour Management: This is a terrific 12 page document from the PWSA (UK) -